neumaneuma/Blog/encoding.md

 >>> b
 u'abc\u0154\u0156'
 ```
-So we define 2 strings, `a` and `b`, that contain the same contents as `file1.txt` and `file2.txt`, respectivley. `a` is able to be printed out to the console without an issue, but `b` can't render the 2 non-English "R" characters at the end.
-Instead those characters are replaced with their unicode code points representations: `U+0154` and `U+0156`.
+So we define 2 strings, `a` and `b`, which contain the same contents as `file1.txt` and `file2.txt` did. `a` is able to be printed out to the console without an issue, but `b` can't render the 2 non-English "R" characters at the end.
+Instead those characters are replaced with their unicode code points representations: `\u0154` (`U+0154`) and `\u0156` (`U+0156`).
 It appears that the python 2 interpreter can only print strings using ASCII, and not a unicode-compatible encoding.

 Let's try explicitly encoding these strings:
 ```python